Introduction to Web Mapping

 |Reporting and collaboration||OpenStreetMap|

 The availability of code-free, graphical interfaces for making sophisticated web maps remains an ongoing goal for the web mapping community.
-Several platforms now provide straightforward interactive interfaces for building and publishing web maps and web mapping applications, such as -
+Several platforms now provide straightforward interactive interfaces for building and publishing web maps and web mapping applications -

 A more customizable, programmatic approach for building web maps is available through scripting languages such as R and Python.
 Both languages have libraries that give the ability to build web maps, using few lines of code and incorporating data from the user environment -